European shares rally as French vote sparks rush into banks, industrials

 Meanwhile, some results on Monday cheered investors.

-Philips rose 3.6 percent after the maker of medical devices and healthcare products beat expectations, while results at Swedish telecoms firm Tele2 were also stronger than expected, sending its shares up 6.5 percent.
-(Editing by Jon Boyle and Pritha Sarkar)
+Philips rose 3.2 percent after the maker of medical devices and healthcare products beat expectations, while results at Swedish telecoms firm Tele2 were also stronger than expected, sending its shares up 7.2 percent.
+(Reporting by Danilo Masoni; Editing by Jon Boyle)